arvidjohansson83/Modular_Trading_Architecture/README.md

 ---

+## 📊 Empirical Foundation

+All logic in this framework is based on historical statistics and extensive backtesting.
+No module is implemented until its behaviour has been validated across multiple years of data and a broad set of symbols.

+Forex modules use a fixed 1:1 risk/reward, which has shown stable behaviour across 50+ weekly symbol tests.

+Index modules operate with multiple reward levels.
+Lower reward structures (e.g., 0.4:1) have historically shown high hit‑rates on indices such as US30 and DAX40.

+These observations led to the development of a custom Python backtester, designed to empirically validate alternative reward levels and explore how edges evolve under different volatility regimes.

+This is an ongoing research process, and the architecture evolves as new statistical patterns are confirmed.

+---

 ## 📐 High-Level Architecture

 The system is composed of several independent modules, each responsible for a specific part of the execution pipeline.